 Your personal data will be held in our recruitment system.
-This system, as well as managing your application for specific posts, also provides a 'job alert' and 'talent pool' functions.
-The job alert function allows you to sign up for alerts to be sent to you when the University advertises new positions.
+This system, as well as managing your application for specific posts, also provides a 'talent pool' function.
 The talent pool function allows you to indicate, in circumstances where this function is used by the University, whether you wish to be entered into a pool and considered for other relevant positions.

 Your personal data required may have been provided by you, your referees or by recruitment agencies on your behalf.

-The system allows you to self-manage your personal data, including your preferences in respect of job alerts and talent pools (where applicable).
+The system allows you to self-manage your personal data, including your preferences in respect of talent pools (where applicable).

 If your application for employment is unsuccessful, the University will normally keep your personal data for one year from the last activity on your account (which may be the University updating data after a recruitment process closes).
 It will then be anonymised and retained for reporting purposes.